stenoip/oodles/README.md

 # Oodles Search Engine

-Oodles is a retro-styled, self-serve search engine platform.
-It lets anyone generate their own `index.json` datasets by crawling websites, then search through them with ranking, synonyms, pagination, and analytics.
+Oodles is a self-serve search engine platform.
+It lets anyone generate their own `index.json` datasets by crawling websites, then search through them with ranking, synonyms, pagination and analytics.
 Think of it as a buffet of web information you can curate yourself.

 ---